Sarath-boinbo/Custom-Linear-Regression/README.md

 3. **Model Validation:** Verified implementation against established libraries
 4. **Practical Insights:** Learned about multicollinearity, feature selection, and model interpretability

-The custom implementation achieves the same performance as Scikit-learn, confirming the mathematical correctness of our approach while providing deep insights into the underlying algorithms that power modern machine learning libraries.
+The custom implementation achieves the same performance as Scikit-learn, confirming the mathematical correctness of my approach while providing deep insights into the underlying algorithms that power modern machine learning libraries.

 ---